spike-project/spike/README.md

 **SPIKE** a collaborative development for a FT-spectroscopy processing program.

-*This is the version 0.99.12 - September 2019*
+*This is the version 0.99.14 - January 2020*

 **SPIKE** is a program that allows the processing, the display and the analysis of data-sets obtained from various Fourier-Transform spectroscopies.
 The name stands for **S**pectrometry **P**rocessing **I**nnovative **KE**rnel.

 It allows the processing of **1D** and **2D** FT spectroscopies, implementing Real, Complex and HyperComplex n-dimensionnal Fourier Transform, as well as many other functionalities.

-It is written in python (tested in python 2.7 and 3.6) and can be used as a set of tools, using for instance `jupyter notebook` as an interactive front-end.
+It is written in python (tested in python 3.7 and in python é.7 up to version 0.99.10) and can be used as a set of tools, using for instance `jupyter notebook` as an interactive front-end.

 To our knowledge, it is the first program freely available allowing the processing, display and analysis of 2D-FT-ICR (Fourier Transform Ion Cyclotron Resonance), as well as **Orbitrap** time domain data. processing.